 What happens in our brain when we listen to music?
 What parts of the brain are activated?
 Have humans been adapted for music?
 Can music make you smarter?
 What role does music play in the creation of our personal identities?
 How have our interactions with music changed over time?
 This course will examine the psychological and physiological effects that music has on the human brain, and consider it in broad contexts and specific case studies.
 We will consider how, in the age of the Shazam, Pandora and the iPhone we communicate with one-another at an interpersonal level through music.

-By looking at miraculous images and the accumulated layers of historical and mythological lore that give them meaning, this course reveals that miracles are much more than what meets the eye.
-They are critical to the social fabric of communities, both large and small.
-We will analyze the intersections of art and mystic vision as we look at Byzantine icons, Renaissance paintings, and the Virgin of Guadalupe in Mexico.
-In examining how art mediates divine experience, we will seek to understand its power upon the human psyche, and the social roles of miracles and visionaries in different cultures.
+Miraculous images have been around for centuries, but why do people believe in them?
+By examining their accumulated layers of history and myth, this course reveals that miracles are much more than what meets the eye—they are critical to the social fabric of communities, both large and small.
+We will explore the intersections of art and mystic vision in Byzantine icons, Renaissance paintings, and the Virgin of Guadalupe in Mexico.
+By examining how art mediates divine experience, we will seek to understand its power on the human psyche, and the social roles of miracles and visionaries in different cultures.